The Members of

 To achieve above objectives, the following steps are being undertaken by the Company:

-Continuously monitoring the energy parameters such as maximum demand, power factor, load factor on regular basis;
+• Continuously monitoring the energy parameters such as maximum demand, power factor, load factor on regular basis;

-• Increasing the awareness of energy saving within the organization to avoid the wastage of energy; Steps taken for utilization of alternate source of energy; Introduction of "Solar Power" is under discussion.
+• Increasing the awareness of energy saving within the organization to avoid the wastage of energy; Steps taken for utilization of alternate source of energy:

-Capital investment on energy conservation equipments:
+Capital investment on energy conservation equipment:

 b) Technology Absorption

-c) Benefits derived
+• Benefits derived

-• Value addition and Brand building via online outlets with more customer reach; In case of imported technology (imported during the last three years reckoned from the beginning of the financial year) N/A
+• Value addition and Brand Building via online outlets with more customer reach; (i) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year) : N/A

-d) Foreign Exchange Earnings And Outgo
+c) Foreign Exchange Earnings and Outgo

-During the year, the foreign exchange earned was Rs 454.50 Crore as compared to Rs 461.03 Crore during the previous year.
+Rs.
+468.98 Crore as compared to Rs.
+304.62 Crore during the previous year.
 The foreign exchange outgo was

 The Company is committed to maintain the highest standards of Corporate Governance and adhere to the Corporate Governance requirements set out by the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 a) Statutory Auditors

 b) Secretarial Auditor